-Making Proud Choices! can be purchased as is or in an implementation kit from Select Media.
-For more information or to place an order, call Select Media at 1-800-707-6334 or visit them on-line at www.selectmedia.org.
+Making Proud Choices! can be purchased as is or in an implementation kit from ETR.
+For more information or to place an order, call ETR at 800-321-4407 or visit them online at www.etr.org/ebi/programs/making-proud-choices.

 If the educators are knowledgeable about HIV/AIDS, STDs, and adolescent sexuality and have experience implementating a STD/HIV prevention curriculum with youth, then they need 16 hours of training.
 Their training should include reviewing the curriculum and discussing various issues in the curriculum and its implementation and what is unique and different.
 In addition, selected lessons should be modeled, and the participants should have an opportunity to practice them and receive feedback.